maticzav/graphql-shield/README.md

 #### `rules`

 A rule map must match your schema definition.
 All rules must be created using the `rule` function to ensure caches are made correctly.
-You can apply your `rule` accross entire schema, Type scoped, or field specific.
+You can apply your `rule` across entire schema, Type scoped, or field specific.

 ##### Limitations